Service Intervals

 Interval Type Enter the type of the interval here.
 The following types can be selected:

-Inspection – Select this type if you for example want to deposit an appointment for the inspection for the service item.
+Inspection – Select this type if you e.g. want to store an appointment for the inspection on the service item.

-Brake Test – Select this type if you for example want to deposit an appointment for the brake test for the service item.
+Brake Test – Select this type if you e.g. want to store an appointment for the brake test on the service item.

-Health and Safety Measures – Select this type if you for example want to deposit an appointment for the Health and Safety Measures for the service item.
+Health and Safety Measures – Select this type if you e.g. want to store an appointment for the Health and Safety Measures on the service item.

-Warranty – Select this type if you for example want to deposit an appointment for the warranty for the service item.
+Warranty – Select this type if you e.g. want to store an appointment for the warranty on the service item.

-General Inspection – Select this type if you for example want to deposit an appointment for the general inspection for the service item.
+General Inspection – Select this type if you e.g. want to store an appointment for the general inspection on the service item.

 Description Enter a description for the service interval in this column.